StenlyTU/LFCS-official/stuff/EssentialCommands.md

   Search pattern inside the strings of the files in path/*.
 Show file name and row matching pattern

   It is no recursive and key sensitive.
-To have recursion -r must be added
+To have recursion -r must be added.

   Pattern can be a regular expression.
 The regular expression must be surrounded by '  ' otherwise content could match bash globing.

   * `grep -l patter path/*` - Search pattern inside file in path/*.
-Show only file name
+Show only file name.

   * `grep -lr patter path/*` - Search pattern inside file in path/* and path subdirectories.
-Show only file name
+Show only file name.

   * `grep -ilr patter path/*` - Search pattern ignoring case inside file in path/* and path subdirectories.
-Show only file name
+Show only file name.